 An estimated 26 million tons of plastic pollution ends up in the oceans each year where it chokes, entangles and poisons marine life.
 By keeping our canals and beaches clean we can keep harmful materials away from marine animals.
 Our canals and beaches – and the creatures that live on or near them - are threatened by sewage and wastewater being diverted directly into the ocean, industrial waste, oil pollution, marine dumping, atmospheric deposition, radioactive waste, underground storage leaks and global warming.

-Come along to one of our Canal Cleans and help us keep marine creatures safe!
-Email firstname.lastname@example.org for more information and to book your place.
+Contact us now for more information and to book your place on our next canal clean.

 Everyone of all ages are welcome!
 From individuals looking to make a difference; to families, youth groups, student groups and local community groups, everyone is welcome to join us in helping to protect our native wildlife!